-Learn more about Noble County by contacting Rick Sherck, executive director of the Noble County Economic Development Corp.Email Noble County
+Learn more about Noble County by contacting Executive Director Gary Gatman at the Noble County Economic Development Corp.Email Noble County

 Noble County is not only home to large industries, including agriculture and manufacturing, but it also welcomes innovative entrepreneurs and small business.
 In Noble County, businesses benefit from easy access to a transportation infrastructure through which products can be shipped by air, rail, or highway.
 Conveniently located, Noble County’s second-largest city of Ligonier is within a 20-mile radius of five of the six longest highways in the nation.
 Major employers include Courier, Kraft Heinz, and Parkview Health.
 Noble County is a very unique place that embodies a special sense of community and is composed of good-hearted, honest, hardworking people.